athphane/userbot/README.md

 python -m userbot.
 ```

+###Some more setup needed

-Also you need to open file.txt, remove EVERYTHING in that file and only put in ```{}```.
+* Open file.txt, remove EVERYTHING in that file and only put in ```{}```.
 That's it.
 That file is used for the [picture.py](/userbot/plugins/pictures.py) module so that it can send the
 images a second time much faster rather than to upload them again.
+In a later life I will make
+this file create itself.

 ## Credits, and Thanks to